 Jedburgh Abbey was founded by King David I and Bishop John of Glasgow, initially as an Augustinian priory in 1138, before being raised to abbey status around 1154.

-In many respects the fate of the abbey might be seen a metaphor for the town of Jedburgh, as its fortunes ebbed and flowed in the prevailing political climate of the day.
+In many respects, the fate of Jedburgh Abbey might be seen as a metaphor for the town of Jedburgh, as its fortunes ebbed and flowed in the prevailing political climate of the day.

 Religious houses at Holyrood, Kelso and Melrose

 David, also credited with founding religious houses at Holyrood, Kelso and Melrose was a pious king who had lived for much of his early life at the court of his brother-in-law Henry I, king of England.
 There he had seen and understood the importance of the great monastic houses and their role in 12th century society.